 Second Charge Mortgages

-You may think that mortgages are quite obstinate and rigid deals, that there is a set standard which isn’t deviated from.
-However, mortgages are actually rather versatile and can be used in a number of different ways, for a number of different purposes.
+You may assume mortgages are quite inflexible arrangements, but they’re actually rather versatile and can be used in a number of different ways, for a number of different purposes.

 What is a second charge mortgage?